 The humble steel is an overlooked kitchen tool.
 Many people don’t know its importance in maintaining an edge.
-It’s purpose is to realign the microscopic bur that forms after an edge becomes worn.
+It’s purpose is to realign the microscopic burr that forms after an edge becomes worn.
 By passing the steel along the edge on each side of the blade, the bur is removed by aligning the cutting teeth of the steel so that they are inline with the blade and not bent to one side.
 If used correctly, the steel can touch up an edge without the need for taking the knife to a sharpening stone.
 This will also extend the life of the blade.
 Only a light touch is needed.
 Steels do not remove metal like a diamond or ceramic honing rod.

 After steeling or sharpening, pass the blade CAREFULLY over your leg, while wearing your favorite bluejeans using a low angle with the edge trailing.
-Do about four passes, alternating from one side of the blade to the other.
+Do about six passes, alternating from one side of the blade to the other.
 Let the point of the knife also trail.
 For safety, pull the spine of the knife toward you so you don’t cut yourself.
 You’ll be amazed how this simple trick can add that final touch on a sharp blade.
 This technique also works with the backside of a leather belt – essentially a strop.